 - Molasses and spices - this is where the flavor really comes in!

-Making gingerbread cookies is really very easy.
-It's basically mixing, chilling, rolling, cutting and baking!
+The prep and process is very easy.
 The decorating part is up to you!
-Every step is fun to me and even if you don't love baking you'll have fun with this, too!
+Every step is fun to me and even if you're not much of a baker, you'll have fun with this, too!

-- Make the gingerbread cookie dough - Mix the dry ingredients in one bowl and the wet ingredients in a separate bowl.
-Combine them but do not over mix.
+- Make the dough - Mix the dry and wet ingredients in separate bowls.
+Combine them with an electric mixer, but do not over mix.

-- Chill the cookie dough - Chilling is essential to firming the dough and ensuring your cookie cut outs hold their shape.
-Once your dough is made, divide into two dough balls and wrap tightly with plastic wrap.
+- Chill - Chilling is essential to ensuring your cookie cut outs hold their shape.
+Divide mixture into two dough balls and wrap tightly with plastic wrap.
 Chill for at least 2 hours or up to 3 days in the refrigerator.
-You can also freeze gingerbread cookie dough for up to 1 month.

-- Roll the cookie dough - After the gingerbread dough chills, remove one disc from the fridge and roll it out onto a floured surface.
-(One dough disc stays chilled in the fridge while working with the other.)
-Keep flouring the surface as usual to keep the dough from sticking.
-If it's difficult to roll the dough at first because it's too cold, let it stand for 5 minutes then try again.
-I also like to flip the dough disc once or twice while rolling to help keep it from sticking.
+- Roll - After the dough chills, remove one disc from the fridge and roll it out onto a lightly floured surface using a rolling pin.
+(One disc stays chilled in the fridge while working with the other.)
+Keep the surface floured to keep from sticking.
+If it's difficult to roll at first because it's too cold, let it stand for 5 minutes then try again.
+I also like to flip the dough once or twice while rolling to help keep it from sticking.

-- Cut out the cookie dough - You can use any cookie cutter for this gingerbread recipe, it doesn't have to be gingerbread men!
+- Cut out shapes - You can use any cookie cutter for this gingerbread recipe, it doesn't have to be gingerbread men!
 Work quickly, though, so your dough doesn't soften too much!
 Transfer cut out dough immediately to a cookie sheet lined with parchment paper.